 writs of assistance

-to refuse to buy items from a particular country.
+to refuse to buy items from particular country

 committee of correspondence

-an organization that spread political ideas through the colonies.
+an organization that used meetings, letters, and pamphlets to spread political ideas through the colonies

-American colonists who were determined to fight the British until American independence was won.
+a colonist who was determined to fight the british until America won its independence